-Electric car maker Tesla is reportedly recalling 578,607 vehicles over a potential issue with the Boombox feature.
+Electric car maker Tesla reportedly recalls 578,607 vehicles over a potential issue with the Boombox feature.

 As per the document by the National Highway Traffic Safety Administration (NHTSA), some of Boombox’s features may result in vehicles not being compliant with pedestrian warning standards.